plone/training/docs/voltoaddons/01-addon-basics.md

 Javascript packages that are shipped transpiled.
 ```

-### (Optional) Use mrs-developer to sync addon to Github
+### (Optional) Use mrs-developer to sync add-on to GitHub

-You can also immediately push the package to Github then use [mrs-developer]
+You can also immediately push the package to GitHub then use [mrs-developer]
 to manage the package and `jsconfig.json` changes.

 Install mrs-developer as a development dependency by running: